nathanielcastillo/Bellabeat-Fitness-Data/README.md

 # Act
 ## Recommendations

+### Top Recommendations to Increase Growth

-Since the sample size of the data is so small the first reccomendation would be to gather more reliable data so more effective analysis can take place.
+1. Since the sample size and range of the data analyzed is so small.
+The first recommendation is to gather more reliable data so that effective analysis can occur

+2. Notify users when

+4. Suggest Users